-Q: I fully believe that this season of pandemic is not supposed to make us tired.
+Q: I fully believe that this season of a pandemic is not supposed to make us tired.
 When we finally get out of this season, we should be more energized and more excited than we have been before.
-So my question is this: What are the signs that start to show that you are in need of some self-care?
+So my question is this: What are the signs that start to show that you need some self-care?

 Q: Even though most of us are working from home, is there a balance between your work and your pastoral life?
 How should leaders and pastors be looking at transitioning somewhat back into in-person worship?

 Q: What do you do to keep from getting to the place of exhaustion?
 Do you have any checks and balances?
-And how can others notice if you are in need of care?
+And how can others notice if you need care?

 Q: I want to ask you specifically about the importance of legacy for your self-care.
 Why are you taking care of yourself and what is it to care for your legacy?

 Q: Last question: What are some things you do for self-care?
 I love cycling.
 That’s what I do.
-What are two or three practical things that you all do in order to fill that self-care bucket.
+What are two or three practical things that you all do to fill that self-care bucket?

 Pastor Heather: Wherever I am, I practice what I call “Inhale Exhale Jesus.”
 Since Jesus is two syllables, I will inhale on the JE- and I will exhale on the -SUS.
 That is very calming for me and doesn’t cost any money.

 - Your lack of self-care can result in suicide and the fight for life being lost.
 Pastor Heather gives the example of several people in her life who lost their battle with suicide.

 - A key to self-care is being able to take a moment for rest and refreshment.
 Pastor Adam speaks of us needing to take those moments to be the best of who God has called us to be.